-The Wage and Hour Division (WHD), which is responsible for making sure employers comply with Executive Order 13706, has offices across the country.
-WHD can answer questions, in person or by telephone, about your workplace rights and protections.
-WHD can investigate employers and recover wages to which workers may be entitled.
-All services are free and confidential.
-If you are unable to file a complaint in English, WHD will accept the complaint in any language.
+77he Wage :and Hom Division (!NHD), whiotl is responsible for m:akiing sure employers compty wiith Execul!
+Jive Order 13708, has offices across the oounl!iry.
+WHO can: answer questions, to person or by telephone, about your workplace 1 riights and prol!
+Jecttons.
+WHO can investigate employ.er'S :and recover wages to which workers may be entitled.
+All services a.re free and conftdential.
+If you a.re urtable 1:0 file a complaint in English, WHD wlll accept the complaint in any language.

-The law prohibits discriminating against or discharging workers who file a complaint or participate in any proceeding under the Executive Order.
+77he law prohibits discriminming a.gains.tor discharging workers who file a complaint or p:articip:are in :any proceeding under the Executive Order.